NEON logo

 • Contact

-NEON > Programmes > Working Groups > Supporting BTEC Students
+NEON > Programmes > Working Groups > Supporting Access, Success and Progression for Vocational Learners

-The Working Group focuses on sharing ideas and existing practice around supporting BTEC students, as well as research being undertaken in this space, and hope that this will lead to a more joined up approach across the sector.
+The Working Group focuses on sharing ideas and existing practice around work supporting pathways into and through HE for BTEC learners and learners following associated vocational qualification programmes – CACHE Diplomas, Cambridge Tech and T levels.
+As well as research being undertaken in this space, and hope that this will lead to a more joined up approach across the sector.

 Please join us and help to build this network.
 If you have any queries about this working group contact NEON@londonhigher.ac.uk.